 No products in the cart.

 The warmer weather is here and there’s a party vibe in the air.
-With plenty of Christmas parties and work do’s to go to we can often get a little carried-away with the festivities and over indulge in unhealthy foods and alcohol.
+With plenty of Christmas parties and work 'do’s' to go to, we can often get a little carried-away with the festivities and needing a hangover cure from our over indulgence in unhealthy foods and alcohol.

 TIP TWO: Make sure you eat something nutritious before you go out drinking and try to snack on healthy foods when you’re out.
 This will slow the absorption of alcohol into your blood stream.
 Healthy snacks to nibble on while having a drink include hummus, avocado and other dips with breads and crackers, nuts and pretzels, grilled fish and seafood, and olives and mezza plates are also a healthier choice compared to wedges and crisps or deep fried foods.